 Prerequisite: EDU 202.
-A survey of the development of language and speech in children with consideration of the problems of deaf and hard of hearing, and other students served in the Exceptional Student education programs.
+A survey of the development of language and speech in children with consideration of the problems of deaf and hard of hearing, and other students served in the Exceptional Student Education programs.
 Observation in special education settings required.
-Required of all elementary and exceptional student majors.
+Required of Exceptional Student Education majors.

-ESE 420 - Instructional Practices: Elementary Students with Mild/Moderate Disabilities (3)
+ESE 420 - Instructional Practices: Elementary Students with Mild/ Moderate Disabilities (3)